sahithyandev/s3/src/content/docs/data-communication-and-networking/20-ethernet.md

 next: true
 ---

 Introduced in 1973 by Robert Metcalfe in his PhD thesis.
 Named after _ether_ the imaginary substance.
-Became IEEE 802.3 Standard.
+Became the IEEE 802.3 Standard.

 Dominant in the industry because:
 - cheap